thirionlogan/snack-fund/README.md

 #### **Collective code ownership**

 Collective code ownership (also known as "team code ownership" and "shared code") means that everyone is responsible for all the code; therefore, everybody is allowed to change any part of the code.
 Collective code ownership is not only an organizational policy but also a feeling.
 "Developers feel team code ownership more when they understand the system context, have contributed to the code in question, perceive code quality as high, believe the product will satisfy the user needs, and perceive high team cohesion."
-Pair programming, significantly overlapping pair rotation, contributes to this practice: by working in different pairs, programmers better understand the system context and contribute to more areas of the codebase.
+Pair programming, significantly overlapping pair rotation, contributes to this practice.
+By working in different pairs, programmers better understand the system context and contribute to more areas of the codebase.

 Collective code ownership may accelerate development because a developer who spots an error can fix it immediately, reducing bugs overall.
 However, programmers may also introduce bugs when changing code that they do not understand well.
-Sufficiently well-defined unit tests should mitigate this problem: if unforeseen dependencies create errors, then when unit tests are run, they will show failures.
+Sufficiently well-defined unit tests should mitigate this problem.
+If unforeseen dependencies create errors, then when unit tests are run, they will show failures.

 Collective code ownership may lead to better member backup, more excellent distribution of knowledge and learning, shared responsibility of the code, more outstanding code quality, and reduced rework.
-But it may as well lead to increased member conflict, an increase of bugs, changes of developers' mental flow and breaks of their reasoning, increased development time, or less understanding of the code.
+However, it may also lead to increased member conflict, an increase of bugs, changes of developers' mental flow and breaks of their reasoning, increased development time, or less understanding of the code.

 #### **Simple design**